caracal-pipeline/stimela/docs/source/fundamentals/include.rst

 Here, the definition of the ``image-1`` step is copied over into ``image-2``, then tweaked.
 Note how the merge-and-augment semantics are exactly the same as for ``_include``.
 That is, subsections are merged, and "leaf" values are modified.

-In passing, we should note that both ``_include`` and ``_use`` will accept either a single string (interpreted as a filename, or a section name), or a sequence of strings.
-In the latter case, the sequence is treated as multiple filenames (section names), which are all merged together in order.
+Note that ``_use`` will accept either a single string, or a sequence of strings.
+In the latter case, the sequence is treated as multiple ections names, which are all merged together in the given order.

 An alternative way to modularize the above is to use the standard ``lib`` namespace of stimela.
 In particular, ``lib.steps`` is meant to contain reusable step definitions.
 You could recast the above in terms of a "standard" imager invocation, by incuding something like this in ``my-cabs.yml``::